 - What are my chances of developing another skin cancer?

-- Should I take special precautions to avoid sun exposure?
-What steps I can take to protect myself from the sun?
+- Should I take special precautions to avoid the sun?
+What steps can I take to protect myself?

 - What type of follow-up will I need after treatment?